 If you listen mainly to others, you’ll eventually stop listening to God.

 Make 2017 a Better Year

 Good news!
-The High Impact Leader Course reopens for new registrations for a few days right Christmas.
+The High Impact Leader Course reopens for new registrations May 15th, 2017.

 If you ever find yourself struggling to get it all done, if constant interruptions and distractions keep you from getting your most important priorities accomplished and work keeps bleeding into family time, practical help is on the way.

 The High Impact Leader shows you highly practical, proven strategies on how to finally get time, energy and priorities working in your favour.
 The course includes 10 videos, an online workbook and 10 specific exercises that will help you create a personalized plan to help you get productive and accomplish the things you know are most important, but rarely have time for.

 The High Impact Leader Course is available now.
 Check out the team edition that includes multiple licenses for your staff, or consider the new premium edition kit which includes a physical workbook and Moleskine® journal.